-People will also pay more money when something contains olive oil and, in turn, you will find many items claiming they contain it.
-Unfortunately, those claims are sometimes misleading.
+People will also pay more when something contains olive oil.
+In turn, you’ll find many items claiming they contain it; unfortunately, those claims are sometimes misleading.

 Did you know real vanilla is second only to saffron among the world’s most expensive spices?
 So it comes as no surprise that many products which claim this flavoring actually use a vanillin that is synthetically created, possibly using coal-tar derivatives.

 Why?
-Well between 2002 and 2005 there was a vanilla shortage and in turn, many manufacturers who were previously using the real deal had no choice but to use the fake stuff.
-Yet they never changed their labeling.
+Well, for a few years at the turn of this century, there was a vanilla shortage and many manufacturers that were previously using the real deal had no choice but to use the fake stuff — yet they never changed their labeling.
 The FDA remained mum on this, and the industry basically interpreted that as a green light to continue doing it.

 Manufacturers love to tell you about vitamins and antioxidants which are in their product, but are they really worth paying more for?

-Unfortunately, that nutritious vitamin C from fresh fruit and vegetables is also destroyed during the pasteurization process, which is why when you buy juice that contains vitamin C, you are actually getting it in the form of ascorbic acid which has been added after the pasteurization.
+Unfortunately, that nutritious vitamin C from fresh fruit and vegetables is also destroyed during the pasteurization process, which is why when you buy juice that contains vitamin C, you’re actually getting it in the form of ascorbic acid, which has been added after the pasteurization.